FANTASTIC BEASTS: THE CRIMES OF GRINDELWALD

 Story three: “Meal Ticket.”
 Carnival impesario Liam Neeson hauls around an armless, legless young man (Harry Melling) with a penchant for poetry from one group of onlookers to the ever-less-interested next.
 It's more repetitive than I was hoping it would be.
 But Neeson and Melling are fantastic, as is the visual trickery required to make you believe the Harry Potter movies' Dudley Dursley lost his limbs.
 And I loved how the tale's overwhelming sadness snuck up on me through both the famed-author recitations and one of the Coens' most diabolical camera zooms: a slow creep forward to the limbless man's inevitable replacement.
 The last three minutes of this one hurt.

 Story six: “The Mortal Remains.”
 In what sounds like the setup to a joke, a gnarly fur trapper, a stately lady, and a French nihilist converse in a stagecoach.
-It turns out is a joke, a cosmic one, and it's on them.
+It turns out it is a joke, a cosmic one, and it's on them.
 It's all funny and scary and, in its way, deeply profound, and ends – after some additional verbiage and crooning from the stagecoach's resident Irishman and Englishman – with one of the more resonant final images in the Coen canon.
 Huge props to castmates Tyne Daly, Brendan Gleeson, Jonjo O'Neill, Saul Rubinek, and Chelcie Ross, who should (but won't) be in deserving recognition of a Best Ensemble prize at the next SAG Awards.

 Story five: “The Gal Who Got Rattled.”
 A sensible young woman (Zoe Kazan) and her older brother (Jefferson Mays) travel on a wagon train to Oregon, and after the brother dies, the woman has a few choices to make.
 This one encompasses practically a third of the feature film's running time, and is worth absolutely every minute spent with it.
 I would've happily paid to see a two-hour version.
 Suffice it to say it's everything that The Ballad for Buster Scruggs, in its entirety and at its best, frequently is – bold, bloody, riotous, tragic, haunting, mesmerizing, and, sometimes, emotionally mean as hell – in one convenient, unforgettable package.
 In the hushed yet longing rapport between Kazan's traveler and Bill Heck's wagon-train leader, “The Gal Who Got Rattled” is also something that no previous Coen-brothers outing has ever before been: legitimately, sweepingly romantic.
 In a movie of miracles, that's easily the biggie.